Also known as: Social media manager, Brand manager, Customer relations manager, Content marketing manager

 Get a degree:

 Most people in the games industry have a degree.
-You can get a degree in any subject to equip you for this role but have a look at ScreenSkills’ list of recommended courses in advertising or marketing or digital.
-We recognise courses with our Tick award where they offer training in the relevant software, dedicated time to building a portfolio and has strong links to industry.
+You can get a degree in any subject to equip you for this role but have a look at ScreenSkills’ list of recommended courses in games.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the games industry.

 Search for jobs: